TheFes/HA-configuration/include/automation/00 general/ulanzi/README.md

 ## General

 My automations use trigger variables to provide the information needed for the communication with the Ulanzi Clock.
 This is a more advanced feature, and only available if you switch to YAML mode while creating the trigger.
 I only use YAML for automations (which also makes it possible to put them in separate files, like I did here).

+The approach I used makes it possible to use any trigger you can use in an automation to send a command to the clock, and doesn't require creation of helpers.

+### Using these automations in your own HA setup
 You should be able to copy the complete content of one of these automations, and paste them in the YAML editor of the Automation GUI.
 If you want to paste it in automations.yaml, you need to indent everything with two spaces, and add a hyphen (`-`) before the first line.

-The approach I used makes it possible to use any trigger you can use in an automation to send a command to the clock, and doesn't require creation of helpers.

 ```yaml
 # My file: